markelog/adit/readme.md

 }, {

   // To
-  hostname: example.biz,
+  hostname: `example.biz`,

-  // Or port range - [80, 85], needed in case we would want to try another port if first one fails
+  // Or port range - [80, 85],
+  // in case we would want to try another port if first one fails
   port: 80

 }, log /* Custom logger, if not provided, `console` will be used */);

 adit.open(3 /* How many times we want to reconnect if we can't */);

-// Then after awhile you would want to close the tunnel adit.close();
+// Then after awhile, you would want to close it adit.close();
 ```